guiwitz/napari-convpaint/README.md

     pip install napari-convpaint

-*Note: If you are running into an error that vispy requires a certain C++ version, but you want to avoid this, you can install vispy via `conda install vispy` and then install `napari-convpaint` via `pip` to avoid this.*
+*Note: If you are running into an error that vispy requires a certain C++ version, you can install vispy via `conda install vispy` and then install `napari-convpaint` via `pip` to avoid this.*

 To install the latest development version: